XanaduAI/strawberryfields/doc/code/sf_program.rst

     Unless you are a Strawberry Fields developer, you likely do not need to use these classes directly.

-    See the :class:`~strawberryfields.Program` class for
+    See the :class:`.Program` class for
     details on Strawberry Fields programs.